Inbestigator/dressed/www/content/react.md

 });
 ```

-But using the `render` function every time you want to do anything regarding a message will get tiresome, thankfully `@dressed/react` exports a custom version of the `createMessage` function.
+Calling the `render` function every time you want to do anything regarding a message will get tiresome, thankfully `@dressed/react` exports a custom version of `createMessage` and other similar functions.
 The library automatically applies the `1 << 15` flag for you.

 ```tsx title="dog.tsx"
 import { createMessage, ... } from "@dressed/react";